hbivnm/Venom-Crosshairs/README.md

 2. Extract the folder named `TF2WeaponSpecificCrosshairs` to a directory of your liking.
 3. Run it.

+**NOTE:** Malwarebytes will report the executable as `MachineLearning/Anomalous.100%`, you will have to manually exclude the `TF2WeaponSpecificCrosshairs` folder to be able to use TF2WSC alongside Malwayrebytes.
+A more detailed explanation to this issue can be found [here](https://forums.malwarebytes.com/topic/271784-machinelearninganomalous100-all-my-c-projects/) explained by a Staff member on Malwarebytes forum.

 ## Help / FAQ
 **Q:** How do I add my own crosshairs to TF2WSC?